 Richard concluded with the question: Should WGISS follow what is done in the context of FAIR and RDA?

 Ge Peng noted that she will be participating in the RDA FAIR Data Maturity Model Working Group, and she explained the process of joining working groups.
+Per Chris’s recommendation, Peng has agreed to update the progress to WGISS.

 WGISS-46-14: WGISS-Exec to investigate the Research Data Alliance (RDA) working groups and identify those that may have relevance to the work of WGISS.
 Identify next steps.